In Real Life

 - Deus Ex: Human Revolution continues the tradition by making a silenced pistol with a laser scope and armor-piercing mod one of the best weapons in the game.
 Then they went even further and added in a .357 Magnum revolver that can be upgraded to shoot explosive rounds.
 As many players found out (to their delight), those two weapons can easily carry you to the end of the game, using the silenced pistol for day-to-day wet work and saving the revolver's slightly-harder-to-find, more powerful ammo for boss fights and robots.

-- Empires Mod generally has such vast expanses that the scout's ability to zoom in remains actually decently useful, but the anti-infantry rifleman is almost completely made obsolete by the pistol available to every other class, it being capable of your basic Instant Kill Boom, Headshot and accurate to the pixel when crouching (for at least one shot every several seconds).
-Made worse by one of the game's very few aversions of Cosmetically Different Sides, in which only Brenodi forces have access to a burst-fire variant that is practically automatic in firerate.
+- The Empires Mod generally has such vast expanses that the scout's ability to zoom in remains decently useful, but the Anti-Infantry rifleman is almost completely made obsolete by the pistol available to every other class, it being capable of your basic Instant Kill Boom, Headshot and accurate to the pixel when crouching (for at least one shot every several seconds).
+Made worse by one of the game's very few aversions of Cosmetically Different Sides, in which only Brenodi forces have access to a burst-fire variant that is practically automatic in fire rate.

-- First Encounter Assault Recon and the Vivendi expansions Extraction Point and Perseus Mandate have the Rakow AT-14.
-When used single, it's not much more than a backup gun, but when it's dual wielded, the pistol slot grants you more ammo capacity and damage output (both per bullet and per second) than the HV Penetrator, a mid-game precision gun which you'd be really hard-pressed to find ammo for and only has the upper hand in accuracy and rate of fire – even in those fields, its advantage is slight at best.
-The increase in the rate of fire that akimbo provides also has the advantage of the common "press fire once, shoot twice" aspect being completely averted; they're still semi-auto and single-shot[[/note]]think a single gun with a 36-round mag[[/note]].
-On top of that, two to five headshots will down ANY human enemy* , and it disperses Nightmares with one shot; and for situations where sheer damage-per-second is necessary, the pistols are perfect for it when combined with Slow-Mo actually increasing their rate of fire.
-Having dual AT-14s in your inventory is practically essential for the first game's last level.
+- First Encounter Assault Recon and its Vivendi-made expansions, Extraction Point and Perseus Mandate, have the Rakow AT-14.
+When used single, it's not much more than a backup gun, but when it's dual wielded, the pistol slot grants you more ammo capacity and damage output (both per bullet and per second) than the HV Penetrator, a mid-game precision/anti-armor gun which you'd be really hard-pressed to find ammo for and only has the upper hand in accuracy and rate of fire – even in those fields, its advantage is slight at best.
+The increase in the rate of fire that akimbo provides also has the advantage of the common "press fire once, shoot twice" aspect being completely averted; they're still semi-auto and single-shotnote .
+On top of that, two to five headshots will down any human enemy short of the absurdly durable Nightcrawler Elites from Perseus Mandate's endgame, and it disperses Nightmares with one shot; and for situations where sheer damage-per-second is necessary, the pistols are perfect for it when combined with Slow-Mo actually increasing their rate of fire.
+Having dual AT-14s in your inventory is practically essential for the first game's last level, which the game helpfully insures by stripping you of everything except a single pistol when the nightmares really kick into overdrive.

-- For some reason, the same 9mm cartridges do more damage when fired from the Glock than when fired from the MP5 (this was changed in the sequel and in the Black Mesa Fan Remake).
+- For some reason, the same 9mm cartridges are more accurate and do more damage when fired from the Glock than when fired from the MP5 (this was changed in the sequel and in the Black Mesa Fan Remake).
 Also, the Glock is given the miraculous ability to be fired underwaternote .

 - The Colt Python does far more damage than one could normally expect from a .357.
 The damage is more in-line with a .44 revolver, which it was originally supposed to be.

 - The basic pistol in Saints Row 2 has ridiculous accuracy coupled with a decently generous 12-shot magazine and quick fire-rate to let the player easily headshot things to death from afar.
-The NR4 pistol was a bit slower in fire-rate but otherwise even further exemplified the trope since it was guaranteed to kill enemies in the head with one shot.
+The NR4 pistol was a bit slower in fire-rate but otherwise even further exemplified the trope since it was guaranteed to kill enemies with one shot to the head.

 - A few examples in Halo:

 - The M6D Magnum from Halo: Combat Evolved had a scope and ridiculous power.
 Thanks to the way the game was coded, headshots were instant kills on unshielded enemies, and even the Hunter's exposed parts were flagged as "head" for damage purposes.
-Justified in-universe as firing "12.7x40mm Semi-Armor Piercing High Explosive" Rounds - bullets even bigger than the Desert Eagle's infamous .50 Action Express.
+Justified in-universe as firing "12.7x40mm Semi-Armor Piercing High Explosive" Rounds - bullets even bigger than the infamous .50 Action Express used by the frequent-trope-offender Desert Eagle.
 Not surprisingly, Halo 2 weakened the pistol and removed the scope so it wouldn't be a Game Breaker when combined with the ability to go Guns Akimbo; Halo 3 brought back some of the power, but lowered the rate of fire and magazine capacity.

 - The pistol got both its scope and rate of fire back in Halo 3: ODST, and has kept them ever since, with the exception of Halo 5: Guardians lowering the firing rate again.
 Even with the just-mentioned nerf, the pistol post-ODST is still nearly on par with primary weapons such as the DMR, since Halo 5 also increased its already respectable firepower, magazine size, and accuracy.